Last Updated September 2019

 In some cases, you can retire at age 62 with a monthly benefit that isn't reduced (see the "Early retirement factors" chart).
 Retirement before age 65 is considered an early retirement.

 When you retire early, your monthly benefit amount is reduced to reflect that you will be receiving your defined benefit for a longer period of time.
 The amount of the impact depends on the amount of service credit you have, the date you retire, your age and the early retirement factor used.
-(See "Monthly benefit formulas" below.)
+(See "Early retirement benefit formulas" below.)